prathamdupare/blog/content/posts/NextAuth/index.md

 Create the options.js file in the same directory as the route.

 For this tutorial, we'll use the Github Provider.
+There are many providers, you can see the list in NextAuth documentation.

 ```
 # /app/api/auth/[...nextauth]/options.js